utwente-scs/pain-points-modeling/README.md

 - [Round 1_Results.pdf](https://github.com/utwente-scs/pain-points-modeling/blob/main/Delphi%20Study/Round%201_Voting%20Session/Round%201_Results.pdf): The file comprises a table presenting the count of votes submitted by each participant in each voting session.
 Note that the 19 pain points highlighted in gray within the table are those that garnered a minimum of two votes and were consequently included in the prioritization session.

-- [Round 1_Virtual Workplace Design](https://github.com/utwente-scs/pain-points-modeling/blob/main/Delphi%20Study/Round%201_Voting%20Session/Round%201_Virtual%20Workplace%20Design.pdf): The file is an image depicting the virtual workspace as visualized by the participant during the voting session.
+- [Round 1_Virtual Workspace Design](https://github.com/utwente-scs/pain-points-modeling/blob/main/Delphi%20Study/Round%201_Voting%20Session/Round%201_Virtual%20Workplace%20Design.pdf): The file is an image depicting the virtual workspace as visualized by the participant during the voting session.

 - [Prioritization Sessions](https://github.com/utwente-scs/pain-points-modeling/tree/main/Delphi%20Study/Round%202_Prioritization%20Session/Prioritization%20Sessions): The folder comprises the outcomes of the prioritization session conducted by each participant.